Skip to main content

 There are also costs you pay each time you need care.
 These are called out-of-pocket costs.

-Out-of-pocket pocket costs include:
+Out-of-pocket pocket costs include the following:

-• A Deductible is what you pay each year for health care services or medicines before your insurance begins paying.
+• A deductible is what you pay each year for health care services or medicines before your insurance begins paying.

 • Copayments are what you pay to see a health care provider.
 For example, it may cost $15 to see your primary care doctor and a visit to your asthma specialist might cost $30.